commeta/fast_io/README.md

 ### Structure of the file
 The line is divided into substrings: line_key, line_value.
-Lines may consist of any characters except: space, character ASCII Code 127, and line feed character ASCII Code 10.
+Substrings line_key may consist of any characters except: space, character ASCII Code 127, and line feed character ASCII Code 10.

 The line_key can be any printable character, reserved symbols:
 - ASCII Code 32 space (space) - substring delimiter.